segmentio/segment-docs/src/protocols/transformations.md

 Transformations _irrevocably_ change the event payloads flowing through Segment and immediately affect either all destinations, or a single downstream destination, depending on your settings.

+> warning ""
-> **Warning**: Once you apply Transformations, the original tracking payloads are not easily recoverable.
+> As soon as you apply a Transformation, the original tracking payloads are not easily recoverable.

 Our goal is to make Transformations a powerful tool that complements a well structured Tracking Plan.
 Together, these features help your organization scale and achieve high data quality.
 For that reason we HIGHLY recommend that you start your data quality strategy with a clearly defined Tracking Plan.
 Without this critical component, the risk of creating conflicting or detrimental transformations increases.